MicrosoftDocs/iis-docs/iis/extensions/using-iis-express/using-the-windows-system-tray-to-manage-websites-and-applications.md

 ---
-title: "Using the Windows System Tray to Manage Websites and Applications | Microsoft Docs"
+title: "Using the Windows System Tray to Manage Websites and Applications"
 author: rick-anderson
 description: "This walkthrough discusses how to manage your websites and applications in WebMatrix Beta using the system tray.
-This feature lets you manage all running sit..." ms.author: iiscontent
+This feature lets you manage all running sit..." ms.date: 07/06/2010 ms.assetid: d3a5ae8c-d876-405b-b33a-73cfc91d0c04 msc.legacyurl: /learn/extensions/using-iis-express/using-the-windows-system-tray-to-manage-websites-and-applications msc.type: authoredcontent
-manager: soshir
-ms.date: 07/06/2010
-ms.topic: article
-ms.assetid: d3a5ae8c-d876-405b-b33a-73cfc91d0c04
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/using-iis-express/using-the-windows-system-tray-to-manage-websites-and-applications
-msc.type: authoredcontent
 ---